- Niagara Falls has been a popular tourist destination for over 200 years.

 - The tallest waterfall in the world is in a remote jungle in Venezuela.

-- The tallest waterfall also has no accessible roads and is challenging to visit
+- Angel Falls has no accessible roads and is challenging to visit.

-This article will break down everything you need to know about Niagara Falls and the tallest waterfall in the world.
+This article will break down everything you need to know about Niagara Falls.
+We also cover the tallest waterfall in the world.
 Find out why so many people have never visited this record-breaking waterfall and how you can add it to your bucket list!

 How Tall is Niagara Falls?